pointw-dev/halchemy/src/node/halchemy/README.md

 npm install halchemy
 ```

-In your code, instantiate an `Api` object with the base URL of yoru API
+In your code, instantiate an `Api` object with the URL of your API.

 ```typescript
 import { Api } from 'halchemy'